Visit and educational activities (for schools)

 To raise students’ social and political awareness and enhance their understanding of the work of the Legislature.

-Part I – Presentation on the composition and functions of the Legislative Council (15 minutes); and
+Part I – Brief introduction on topics such as composition and work of the Legislative Council, and the law-making process, motion debate or Question Time (15 minutes); and

-Part II – Role-play on the work of the Legislative Council (20 minutes) focusing on a mock motion debate, with details as follows:
+Part II – Role-play on the work of the Legislative Council, focuses on (a) the passage of a mock bill, (b) mock motion debate, or (c) mock Question Time (30 minutes), with details as follows:

-Passage of a mock bill – The suggested topics of mock bill and related scripts are provided as follows:
+(a) Passage of a mock bill – The suggested topics of mock bill and related sample scripts are provided as follows: *

-Mock motion debate – The suggested topics of mock motion debate and related scripts are provided as follows:
+(b) Mock motion debate – The suggested topics of mock motion debate and related sample scripts are provided as follows: *

 • Protection of animal welfare